 I’ll get to the step-by-step in just a moment (complete with a simple trick that I wish I would have thought to use before I got started!), but here are a few basic DO’s and DON’Ts first.

 I’m sure you’ve heard it before, but here’s your official reminder to always hang your curtain rods high and wide.
-If you hang your rods to look like they’re hugging the window, it makes the window (and as a result, pretty much the entire room) feel smaller.
+If you hang your rods to look like they’re hugging the window frame, it makes the window (and as a result, pretty much the entire room) feel smaller.
 Hanging them higher than the window creates the illusion that the window is larger than it is, and that your ceilings are taller than they are!

-Most stores only sell 84″ curtains in-store, which can be confusing – that’s too short for even a standard 8′ ceiling if you’re hanging them high!
+Note: Most stores only sell 84″ curtain lengths in-store, which can be confusing – that’s too short for even a standard 8′ ceiling if you’re hanging them high!
 Don’t be fooled – you’re going to want 95″ curtains for a standard 8′ ceiling, and even longer for higher ceilings.
 Yes, it requires some extra effort (you can’t just pop into Target and pick some curtains up!), but I promise you it’s worth it.

-DON’T skimp on the curtain width
+DON’T Skimp on the Curtain Width